A-Star100/MovieServer/README.md

 This will copy all contents of *just* the source code into a directory.
 The dockerfile already installs dependencies.
 Then type this in Terminal:

-`docker build -t movieserver-image .` (this will build a usable Docker image from the dockerfile)
+`docker build -t movieserver-image .`

+This will build a usable Docker image from the dockerfile

 then type: